-- MXS_DMA -This is the configuration option for the APBH DMA driver.
+- MXS\DMA -This is the configuration option for the APBH DMA driver.
 In menuconfig, this option is available under: - Device Drivers > DMA Engine support > MXS DMA support.

 The module implements standard DMA API.
-Refer to the API documents, which are located in the Linux documentation package, for more information on the functions implemented in the driver such as GPMI NAND driver.
+See the API documents, which are located in the Linux documentation package, for more information on the functions implemented in the driver such as GPMI NAND driver.

-5.1.6 Usage Example
+3.1.3 Usage Example

-Refer to one of the drivers, such as GPMI NAND driver, that uses the APBH DMA driver for a usage example.
+See one of the drivers, such as GPMI NAND driver, that uses the APBH DMA driver for a usage example.